 You also can opt for other plastic surgery procedures during breast augmentation, including a chin liposuction, liposuction, labiaplasty, tummy tuck or Brazilian butt lift.

 Your surgeon injects the fat into the breasts through tiny incisions that will be almost invisible when they heal leaving minimal fat transfer breast augmentation scars.
 You’d have to look very carefully to see the incisions after several months pass.

 On the other hand, breast implants leave noticeable scars.
 They are usually in the breast crease and hard to see, though.

 Fat grafting has few risks because it’s less invasive than implants and involves your natural tissue.

 Fat Grafting Breast augmentation risks, including rupture, infection, bleeding, and more.
 They also may need replacing after 10 or 20 years.

-Before having this procedure, your plastic surgeon will meet with you to discuss it and view results from previous cases.
+Before having a fat transfer, your plastic surgeon will meet with you to discuss before and after results from previous cases.

-But some women may need fat removed from more than one site, including:
+But some women may need fat removed from more than one site during their plastic surgery, including:

 - Outer or inner thighs